EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-how-to-hackathon.md

 published: false
 ---

-Below are my points of advice for anyone particpating in a hackathon.
+Below are my points of advice for anyone participating in a hackathon.
 This information draws on my experience of many hackathons in previous years.
 I learned from most of these mistakes myself.

+A lot of these suggestions will apply to new or in-progress projects regardless of hackathons.

 ## Preparation